cad0p/uu-afp-2021-team-proj-abbr/frontend/README.md

 1. Run `stack install` in the `/backend/team-proj-abbr` directory to make sure `shorthndr` development is available.
-   (Or, experimentally, run `npm run setup:shorthndr`)
+   (Or, experimentally, run `npm run setup:shorthndr`) (Or skip to step 2 which does it all automatically)

 ### Configure project

-2. Run `npm install` to install all required dependencies (step 1 is also run automatically with this command)
+2. Run `npm install` to install all required dependencies (step 1 and 3 are also run automatically with this command)
 3. Run `npm run make:elm` to compile the Elm components into JS
 4. If developing with VS Code, start a debugging session with `F5` (or via "Run and Debug" panel -> "Run Extension")